Srikrithi/Machine_Learning_Projects/README.md

 -->Used GridSearchCV to Hypertune the parameters.

 4)Salary Prediction (If it is <=50K or >50K):
--->Model built using Logistic Regression, SVC, Naive Bayes, Random Forest, Decision Tree.
+-->Model built using Logistic Regression, SVC, Random Forest, Decision Tree.
 -->Hypertuned parameters using GridSearchCV

 5)Advertisement: